2022 Social Purpose Corporation Report

 Responsible use of resources as a business

-In 2021 we faced new and old challenges to doing business in the greenest and most responsible ways.
+In 2022 we faced new and old challenges to doing business as a social purpose corporation.

 Fossil fuel usage by employees